vitoco84/decovid-19-documentation/README.md

 <a name="git-flow"></a>
 ### Git Flow Strategy
 GitHub Flow with main and feature branches to keep the main code in a constant, deployable state to support continuous integration and continuous deployment process.
+This workflow has been published by [Vincent Driessen](https://nvie.com/about/).

 ![GitHub Flow](/../main/Files%20and%20Pictures/GitHub-Flow-Strategy.png)